MychaelC/weather-dashboard/README.md

 # Access and Installation

 To install the run the site locally, initialize with npm install for npm i.
 In the root directory run npm start.
+Search for a city to retrieve weather information.

 # App Image
 ![screenshot](./assets/Screen%20Shot%202022-10-13%20at%203.45.35%20PM.png)